Skip to content

 • Major (x.0.0) — breaking type / signature changes (none planned before 1.0).

-Every release is published to npm with provenance so consumers can verify the artifact came from this repo’s CI.
+Every release is published to npm with signed provenance (via GitHub Actions OIDC Trusted Publishing) so consumers can verify the artifact came from the zouwei/picora-sdk CI.

 Provenance & deprecation policy